Retirement

 Step 1: Separation from service (Day 0)

-Step 2: Interim pay begins (Days 1 to 7)
+Step 2: Interim pay begins (within 8 days of OPM receipt)

 OPM receives your package and issues interim pay.
-Most retirees see their first interim payment within 7 days.
+Most retirees see their first interim payment within 8 days of OPM receiving the file — not within 8 days of separation.

 Your case enters the processing queue.
 OPM verifies your service history, calculates your annuity, and reviews your benefit elections.